EDUCBA Logo

 Example #1

-For example, in any institution, they have to collect some amount of money from students, and the amount may differ as per the student’s current grade.
-The teacher may make an excel report for this.
+For example, in any institution, they have to collect some money from students, which may differ as per the student’s current grade.
+The teacher may make an Excel report for this.

-The below screenshot shows the current state of data,
+The below screenshot shows the current state of the data,

 Example 1

-Now suppose if Robin, Alex, and Adam are in sixth grade and Lee and Luke are in seventh grade.
-The required amount for the sixth-grade students are 50 Dollars and for seventh-grade students is 70 dollars.
-Now the teacher can manually enter the data in each cell or right-click on the data, copy it and paste it into the selected cells.
-Or we can use the shortcut provided by the excel of CTRL D and copy-paste the data instantly.
+Now suppose Robin, Alex, and Adam are in sixth grade, and Lee and Luke are in seventh grade.
+The required amount for the sixth-grade students is 50 Dollars, and for seventh-grade students is 70 dollars.
+Now the teacher can manually enter the data in each cell or right-click on the data, copy it, and paste it into the selected cells.
+Or we can use the shortcut provided by the Excel of CTRL D and copy-paste the data instantly.
 Now follow the following steps:

-• For Robin, insert the data for amount and class.
+• For Robin, insert the data for the amount and class.

 Ctrl D in Excel Example 1-2